-1 The City will sell the existing bus.

-- 2 The City will purchase the new vehicle. - 3 The City will advertise to the public its intension to sell the new vehicle to the WRRA at a price equal to the change over cost. - 4 WRRA and the City will enter into an agreement detailing the financial support provided by the City.
+- 1 The City will sell the existing bus. - 2 The City will purchase the new vehicle. - 3 The City will advertise to the public its intention to sell the new vehicle to the WRRA at a price equal to the change over cost. - 4 WRRA and the City will enter into an agreement detailing the financial support provided by the City.

-When considering how the City would continue to support the WRRA service, two (2) options were considered:
+When considering how the City would continue to support the WRRA service, three (3) options were considered and discussed with WRRA.
+A brief outline of these options are provided below.